HOW DOES A PERSON/FAMILY BECOME A MEMBER?

-It's easier if the nominator collects the letters and sends them in one packet-it cuts down on confusion, incomplete letter writing and rewriting, and applications that remain incomplete for long periods of time.
+Send all letters in one email - it cuts down on confusion, incomplete letter writing and rewriting, and applications that remain incomplete for long periods of time.

-Fill out the nominator's information form.
+Submit the nominator's information form CHLA Nominator Form!
 This ensures that you have submitted all the necessary information.
-Remember, the Secretary will need to track down the nominee in 5-10 years, so the more complete the information, the better.
+Remember, the Secretary will need to track down the nominee at a later date.